RavalVarun/portfolio/README.md

 # portfolio

-## This is a work in progress to build my portfolio by using a template available from Christian David
+## This is a work in progress to build my portfolio by using a template created by Christian David

 [Link](https://www.gatsbyjs.org/packages/@christiandavid/gatsby-theme-byfolio/?=byfolio) to Christian David's theme